 To our knowledge, the barcodes we sell are accepted by every retailer in Singapore.
 If you are planning to export your product overseas, there are a few retailers that won’t accept our barcodes because they have a specific requirement that you must be a member of GS1 (these stores are Kroger’s and Walmart in the USA, Woolworths in Australia, and Super Retail Group in Australia and New Zealand).
 Please see Barcode acceptance for the most up to date information.

 Yes.
 The barcodes we sell are international codes.
 They can be used in any country in the world.
 We have been in business since 2007 and have customers using our barcodes in Asia, Europe, America, the Middle East, and the Pacific Islands.

 Yes.
 Our barcodes come from UCC (now called GS1-US), which is the official barcode body.
 UCC (the Uniform Code Council) first allocated our barcodes to a company in the USA (before UCC started charging annual membership fees).
 This company then on-sold a large block of numbers that they didn’t need, and we purchased some of these.

 Here is a more detailed explanation: Our barcode numbers were assigned by UCC (now called GS1-US) to manufacturers in the USA in the early 1990s before GS1-US had started charging membership fees.
 When GS1-US introduced annual membership fees in the early 2000s, these manufacturers refused to pay & took GS1 to Court.
-The manufacturers succeeding, winning an out-of-court settlement of about $4,000,000 USD.
+The manufacturers succeeded, winning an out-of-court settlement of about $4,000,000 USD.
 Under the terms of the settlement, these manufacturers owned their barcode numbers & did not have to pay any membership fees to GS1.
 Some of these manufacturers had large quantities of un-needed barcode numbers, so they chose to sell some of these numbers to other companies.
 This is where our barcode numbers come from.